 We remind travellers to have the total of all purchases made abroad ready and your receipts readily available.
 Being prepared to make a full and accurate declaration, including the amount of goods in Canadian dollars you are bringing with you, will help us get you on your way as quickly as possible.

 Arriving by air: If arriving by air, you will receive a CBSA Declaration Card while you are on board and you must complete it prior to arrival.
 Whether you're returning to Canada or visiting, you'll follow the same straightforward process to enter Canada when arriving by air.
-For a step-by-step guide, consult Arriving by Air or check out our video on YouTube.
+For a step-by-step guide, consult Arriving by Air.

 Arriving by land: If arriving by land, follow the signs to the first check point — referred to as Primary Inspection – where a border services officer will examine your identification and other travel documents, and take your verbal declaration.
 Select Border Wait Times to access the estimated wait times for crossing the Canada-United States land border at certain locations.